wenyuyangit/TSNN/README.md

 **Installing the conda environment**

-The file ./insarmonet_env.yml contains the environment for testing the code.
+The file ./TSNNenv.yml contains the environment for testing the code.
 You can easily install it by command line:

 1. move to the folder containing the GitHub repository and open the terminal
 2. run the following command
- > conda env create -f insarmonet_env.yml
+ > conda env create -f TSNNenv.yml

 Once the environment has been set up, activate it by command line as well:

 1. activate the environment from the command line

-> conda activate insarmonet_env
+> conda activate TSNNenv

 2. Launch Spyder